-The use or possession of tobacco, and the use or possession or being under the influence of alcohol, other controlled substances, or "look alike" substances that appear to be tobacco, alcohol, or controlled substances by individuals under the age of eighteen and all students regardless of age on school property or at any activities sponsored by the school is strictly forbidden.
+The use or possession of tobacco, and the use or possession or being under the influence of alcohol, other controlled substances, or "look alike" substances that appear to be tobacco, alcohol, or controlled substances by all students regardless of age on school property or at any activities sponsored by the school is strictly forbidden.
 The possession of tobacco or drug paraphernalia is also forbidden.
 Violation of this rule will result in disciplinary action, which may ultimately include expulsion.
 Such violations may also be reported to local law enforcement authorities.